How Higher Education Contributes to Economic Development

 secure future for younger generations.

-get link Directly or indirectly, higher education does contribute a lot to economic development.
+Directly or indirectly, higher education does contribute a lot to economic development.
 As a

 country places emphasis on encouraging its younger generations to pursue this level of formal